 The biodegradable filament used in thread lift treatment can gently lift superficial tissue.
 It can also encourage collagen production for a few months, which means the skin is likely to improve gradually over time before the effects of treatment begin to fade.
 The results of a thread lift last an average of 21 months.
 A surgical facelift, on the other hand, will manipulate the deeper plane of tissue that supports facial contours.
 Mini facelift treatment focuses on the lower face, where jowls and sagging skin make the face appear older.
 Treatment may be slightly more involved, but the results achieved in a mini lift can last between 2 and 6 years.

 Learn more about facelift treatment and other methods of facial rejuvenation in our Bryn Mawr office.
-Schedule your consultation today.
+Schedule your free consultation today.